Hypertension

 2. restricting the flow until the sound was not detected, then releasing it, and

-3. using a sphygnomanometer to measure the pressure in the artery.
+3. using a sphygnomanometer to measure the pressure in cuff used to restrict the flow in the artery.

-Since the early 20th century, the flow in the artery flow has been been restricted with an inflatable cuff device – at one time a manually inflated pneumatic device.
+Since the early 20th century, for the ausculatory method, the flow in the artery has been been restricted with an inflatable cuff device – at one time a manually inflated pneumatic device.
 It was wide enough to apply pressure without bruising or injury to the limb, and applied above the elbow.
 The pressure in the cuff was a measure of the blood pressure.

-Automated oscillometric blood pressure cuffs and meters were available to health care providers in 1976.
-These devices do not detect the sounds in the artery or correlate sounds to pressure.
+Automated oscillometric blood pressure cuffs and meters do not detect the sounds in the artery or correlate sounds to pressure.
 These devices inflate the cuff, detect when blood flow through the limb has paused, take readings, release the cuff, record and display blood pressure and pulse.
 They appears to work like a health care worker using a stethocope and an aneroid sphygnomanometer:

 • shut down at a pressure slightly higher than the pressure when the ocillations stopped,